TejalThakare/KiddoShield/Srs.md

 -Access to sensitive information will be logged and monitored for unauthorized access.

 Maintainability:
-A database software will be used to maintain System data Persistence.
+-A database software will be used to maintain System data Persistence.
-IT operations team will easily monitor and configure System using Adminstrative tools provided by Servers.
+-IT operations team will easily monitor and configure System using Adminstrative tools provided by Servers.
-Separate enviornment will be maintained for system for isolation in production, testing, and development.
+-Separate enviornment will be maintained for system for isolation in production, testing, and development.

-Portablility:
-PDA: Portable Device Application
-Portable device application system will be provided portable user interface through users will be able to access online web based system.
-System can be deployed to single server, multi server, to any OS, Cloud (Azure or AWS or GCP).

 Accessibility:
-only parents and hospital will be able to login on website after authentication.
+-only parents and hospital will be able to login on website after authentication.

 Durability:
-The system will maintain child details.
+-The system will maintain child details.
-The system will implement backup and recovery for retaining data over the time.
+-The system will implement backup and recovery for retaining data over the time.
-The system will use cache for faster data retrieval and improved performance.
+-The system will use cache for faster data retrieval and improved performance.

 Efficiency:
-Maximum number of parents can login to website at same time.
+-Maximum number of parents can login to website at same time.
-The system architecture should be scalable to handle an increasing number of users and data.
+-The system architecture should be scalable to handle an increasing number of users and data.
-System will be able to manage load.
+-System will be able to manage load.

 Modularity:
-System will designed and developed using reusable, independent senarios in the form of modules.
+-System will designed and developed using reusable, independent senarios in the form of modules.
-These modules will be loosely coupled and highly cohesive.
+-These modules will be loosely coupled and highly cohesive.

  Safety: